Standards of Conduct

 CHAPTER 7 – RESOURCES AND REFERENCES

-The following resources may be helpful if you have concerns involving sexual misconduct.
+The following resources may be helpful if you have concerns involving sexual misconduct or interpersonal violence.

 Emergency: Dial 911